veakey/chat-to-notion/README.md

 - 🔄 **Auto-detection**: Automatic format detection and parsing
 - 📊 **Advanced Parsing**: Intelligent content extraction from various formats
 - 🎯 **Custom Mapping**: Configurable field mapping for structured data
+- 🌍 **More Languages**: Spanish, German, and other languages based on community demand

 ## Contributing